polterguy/polterguy.github.io/tutorials/database-crud/index.md

 * admin

-If the user has an invalid token, and/or the user doesn't belong to any of the above roles, this slot will throw an exception, preventing the rest of the Hyperlambda code from executing.
+If the user has an invalid token, and/or the user doesn't belong to any of the above roles, this slot will throw an exception, preventing the rest of your Hyperlambda code from executing.
 This is the core authentication and authorization parts of Magic, and allows you to secure your web APIs.
 If you want users belonging to different roles to be able to invoke your endpoint, you can simply edit the above code, by for instance adding _another_ role